Today we're going to tell a story about something you've always wanted to do - beat the lottery.

 It's not that this is hard math.
 With a little creativity, some 101-level statistics, and luck, you too can find a hitch in the system.
 However, I doubt that most of us who buy scratch and lottery tickets have ever calculated an expected value.

 If you are buying a lottery ticket, there are exactly three options:

-Now, I love you readers (and my family, and myself!), but most of the people we know who buy tickets fall right in the middle of #3 and don't have the edge necessary to beat the lottery.
+Now, I love you readers.
+However, admittedly, most of the people we know who buy tickets fall right in the middle of #3.
+The vast majority of buyers don't have the edge necessary to beat the lottery.